hibanejjari/PI-_2025_Equipe_535/README.md

   Common errors (Docker not running, Superset auth failed) and fixes.

 - [Security](#security)
-  Our practices for access control, database permissions, and encryption.
+  Practices for access control, database permissions, and encryption.

 - [Diagrams](#ascii-diagram)
   Visual overview of the data pipeline and workflows.

 - [Useful Links](#9-useful-links)
-  References to Superset docs, dbt docs, GitHub repos, and installation guides / links for all required tools.
+  References to Superset docs, dbt docs, GitHub repos, and installation guides.

 - [Project Structure](#project-structure)
   Overview of how files and folders are organized in the repo.

 - [Working with Git](GIT_WORKFLOW.md)
   Instructions for cloning, creating branches, pulling, and pushing.